 Other games include Bearzz and The Adventures of Kleo the Koala.
 There are 10 games altogether for both solo and team play, allowing up to 100 players to play at once in different teams.

-You will get in-depth reports with visualizations to help you understand where each student is holding and what they need to improve on, allowing you to provide better followup questions tailored for each student.
+With Quizalize, you also get in-depth reports with visualizations to help you understand where each student is holding and what they need to improve on, allowing you to provide better followup questions tailored for each student.

 Also Read: Fun Online Games Review